malakalhanafi02/openai-chat/README.md

 Interacting with the GPT-3.5 Model:
 - Press the Speak Button or Type your text manually in the input field
 - Speak Button will automatically send but for manually inputting, click the "Send" button.
-- The response from the GPT-3.5 model will be displayed on the page.
+- The response from the GPT-3.5 model will be displayed on the page